faros-ai/airbyte-connectors/README.md

 docker run faros-destination --help
 ```

+# Releasing

-# Publish CDK to NPM
+## Publish CDK to NPM

-To publish the CDK package to NPM, run `npm run bump` from the root of the
+To publish the CDK package to [NPM](https://www.npmjs.com), run `npm run bump` from the root of the
 repository.
 You will be prompted with a list of version increments to choose
 from (patch, minor, major, etc).
 Choose the desired increment, then commit and
 push the changed files.
 GitHub will automatically create a corresponding tag and
 publish the CDK to NPM once the changed files are merged to the main branch.

-# Publish Connector Docker images
+## Publish Connector Docker images

 Connector Docker images are automatically published to Docker Hub after updates
 to the main branch.
 They are tagged by the version listed in the connector's
-package.json.
+`package.json`.
 If the connector is updated without incrementing the version,
-GitHub will NOT overwrite the existing image in Docker Hub.
+GitHub will **NOT** overwrite the existing image in Docker Hub.